vacanza/holidays/CONTRIBUTING.rst

 .. __: https://github.com/vacanza/python-holidays/blob/dev/AUTHORS

-In order to keep the list of contributors up to day we encourage you add your name (in alphabetical order) to the `AUTHORS`__ file if it's not there yet.
+In order to keep the list of contributors up to date we encourage you add your name (in alphabetical order) to the `AUTHORS`__ file if it's not there yet.
 Thanks for your contribution!